A Bauer-Furuta type refinement of Kronheimer-Mrowka's invariant for 4-manifolds with contact boundary: Properties

 \subsection{Recovery of Kronheimer--Mrowka's invariant}

-The following theorem is contact-boundary version of the fact that the Bauer--Furuta stable cohomotopy invariant recovers the Seiberg--Witten invariant. \begin{thm} When $H^1(X, \partial X; \R)=0$ and $d(\s)=0$, our invariant $\Psi(X, \xi, \s)$ and Kronheimer--Mrowka's invariant $\mathfrak{m}(X, \xi, \s)$ correspond under the isomorphism $\pi^{st}_0(S^0)\cong \Z$ given by the mapping degree. \end{thm} \begin{proof} Take $n$ as in Proposition \ref{construction}.
+The following theorem is contact-boundary version of the fact that the Bauer--Furuta invariant recovers the Seiberg--Witten invariant. \begin{thm} When $H^1(X, \partial X; \R)=0$ and $d(\s)=0$, the mapping degree of our invariant $\Psi(X, \xi, \s)$ equals Kronheimer--Mrowka's invariant $\mathfrak{m}(X, \xi, \s)$ up to sign. \end{thm} \begin{proof} Take $n$ as in Proposition \ref{construction}.
 We compare three equations. \begin{enumerate} \item $L+C: V\to W$ \item $L+P_nC: V\to W$ \item $L+P_nC: V_n \to W_n$ \end{enumerate} For a suitable perturbation $\eta_0$ of (1), $(L+C)^{-1}(\eta_0)$ is cobordant to the moduli space for Kronheimer--Mrowka's invariant $\mathfrak{m}(X, \xi, \s)$ because of the global slice theorem \ref{global slice}.
 Thus it is enough to prove the following claims. \begin{claim} \begin{enumerate} \item For $\eta_1 \in W_n$, the inverse images of (2) and (3) are the same. \item The regular value $\eta_1 \in W_n$ of (3) is also a regular value for (2). \item Take a perturbation $\eta_0$ of (1) by standard argument and take a regular value of (3) by (finite dimensional) Sard's theorem.
 Consider one parameter family of equations $L+C_t=L+(1-t)C+tP_nC\, (t\in [0, 1])$ which linearly joining (1) to (2).
 Then, there exists a path $\eta_\bullet: [0, 1] \to W$ from $\eta_0$ to $\eta_1$ such that

 is an orientable cobordism from $(L+C)^{-1}(\eta_0)$ to $(L+P_nC)^{-1}(\eta_1)$. \end{enumerate} \end{claim} \underline{Proof of Claim.}\, Suppose $\eta_1 \in W_n$ and $(L+C)(v)=\eta_1$ for some $v \in V$.
 Then,